By Tony Attwood, updated 12 October 2017

 And let others do for you –

 The singing of these opening four lines and the accompaniment are absolutely spot on in every regard – I could listen to this all night.
 But we only get a few moments of it, because when we get to “May you build a ladder to the stars” the organist takes the word “stars” as a trigger for all sorts of twinkling sounds which really are far too obvious and ultimately for me extremely frustrating.
+I don’t need any silly musical games.
 Like I said, it sounds better in my head with no organ.

 And then we get to the chorus, and Bob lets go, which is a shame.
-All the previous delicacy, already undermined by the organ’s twinkles, is lost.
+All the previous delicacy, already undermined by the organ’s twinkles, is now completely lost.

 Dylan recovers for the start of verse two